hardhats/vista-install-docs/New/InitializeVistA.rst

 The way set up devices is to edit the DEVICE file in Fileman.
-Fileman is the Database Management System for VistA; unlike most databases in the market, it provides a user interface as well, albiet a text-based one.
+Fileman is the Database Management System for VistA; unlike most databases in the market, it provides a user interface as well, albeit a text-based one.

 To get into Fileman, you need to set your user (DUZ) to .5, and then go in.